nikitaDanilenko/vmm/README.md

 * [Semiring](./src/Semiring.lhs)
   is another auxiliary file that contains the semiring type class and some common instances.

-Alternatively, you can view these files locally as `.lhs` files directly or as precompiled `.html` files.
+Alternatively, you can view these files locally as `.lhs` files directly.
 All files are located in the `/src` folder.